-5 DIY Christmas Crafts for Teens that they’ll Enjoy Creating
+5 Easy Christmas Crafts for Teens to Make

 It took us a few tries, but we finally succeeded in making a tree by keeping the rings a bit closer than we originally thought.